-From a financial perspective, corporate actions can be classified into two broad categories, namely, monetary or non-monetary.
+From a financial perspective, corporate actions can be classified into two broad categories, namely, monetary and non-monetary.
 In other words, while some corporate actions have a financial impact on the company and its shareholders, others don’t.

 Dividends are what a company pays to its shareholders out of its profits and reserves as a form of regular income.
 Typically, it is paid on a per-share basis or as a percentage of the face value of the share.
-Let’s understand this with a real-life example:

-Recent Example: Majesco had declared an interim dividend of Rs 974 per share.
-At the time the dividend was declared, which was the last few days of December 2020, the stock was trading at Rs 980+ per share levels.
+Example: Majesco had declared an interim dividend of Rs 974 per share.
+At the time the dividend was declared, which was the last few days of December 2020, the stock was trading at Rs 980+ per share level.
 The price of one share will drop after deducting the dividend amount.
 From Rs 985.65 per share on December 21, the price dropped to Rs 12.2 per share on December 22, 2020.

 Bonus shares are additional shares issued to the shareholders by the company.
-For instance, a 1:1 bonus issue means for every share you hold, you get an additional share in the company.
+For instance, a 1:1 bonus issue means for every share you hold; you get an additional share in the company.

 If you hold 50 shares of Rs 10 each, after a 1:1 bonus issue, your holdings become 100 shares of Rs 5 each.
 The total share value of Rs 500 does not change, yet there is a decline in the value per share, making it easier for small investors to invest.

-Recent Example: Astral Poly Technik is a plastic pipes company.
-It had announced a 1:3 bonus issue and fixed March 19, 2021 as the record date.
+Example: Astral Poly Technik is a plastic pipes company.
+It had announced a 1:3 bonus issue and fixed March 19, 2021, as the record date.
 According to this, 1 equity share of Re 1 each will be given for every 3 existing equity shares of Re 1 each.

 As the name suggests, a stock split splits the stock into two or more portions.
 They work on the same principle as bonus issues.
-The number of shares with the shareholders increase after a stock split, but the investment value remains the same.
+The number of shares with the shareholders increases after a stock split, but the investment value remains the same.

 Suppose a company declares a 1:2 stock split.
 The face value of the stock you hold is Rs.10.
 If before the split you held 25 shares, after the split, you will hold 50 shares.
 The face value will change to Rs.5 per share, keeping the total investment value of Rs.250 intact.

-Recent Example: An example of a recent stock split in India is Eicher Motors.
-The company, which was one of the most expensive stocks in India in terms of per-share value until August 2020, had announced a stock split of 1:10 effective August 24, 2020.
+Example: An example of a recent stock split in India is Eicher Motors.
+The company, which was one of the most expensive stocks in India in terms of per-share value until August 2020, announced a stock split of 1:10 effective August 24, 2020.